Anemy/GameXfer/README.md

   - mostRecentCommentThreadId `String`
   - mostRecentCommentForumId `String`
   - messagesRecievedTotal `Number`
   - messagesLength `Number` - The amount of messages in the user's inbox.
 Saves counting operation time.
-  - messages `Array` - An array of the user's messages.
-Can hold up to 100 messages at a time.
-    - messageId `String` - Uuid timestamped.
-    - sender `String` - The _id of the user who sent the message.
-    - subject `String`
-    - text `String`
-    - sentAt `Date`
-    - readAt `Date` - Set when the message has been read.
+Counted via the messages collection.
   - deletedMessages - `Array of messages ^` - Stores last 5 deleted messages in a queue.
   - timesShownTrackingLimitWarning `Number` - We warn a user when they're tracking the max amount of threads.
 This makes them warn a limited amount.
   - trackedThreads `Array` - An array of the thread ids the user has tracked.
 Can hold up to 50 tracks at a time.